puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge-on-mac.md

 ---

 # Configure Microsoft Edge policy settings on macOS
-This article describes how to configure Microsoft Edge on macOS using property list (.plist) files.
+This article describes how to configure Microsoft Edge on macOS using a property list (.plist) file.
 For more information, see [About Information Property List Files](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html) (Apple's website) and [Custom payload settings](https://support.apple.com/guide/mdm/custom-mdm9abbdbe7/1/web/1).

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.

-## Configure policy settings on macOS
+## Configure Microsoft Edge policies on macOS

-The first step is to create and name your plist.
+The first step is to create your plist.
 You can create the plist file with any text editor and you can use [Terminal to create the configuration profile](Create_a_configuration_profile_using_Terminal).
 However, it's easier to create and edit a plist file using a tool that formats the XML code for you. *Xcode* is a free integrated development environment that you can get from one of the following locations:

 - the [Apple developer website](https://developer.apple.com/xcode/)
 - the [Mac App Store](https://apps.apple.com/app/xcode/id497799835?mt=12)

 For a list of supported policies and their preference key names, see [Microsoft Edge browser policies reference](microsoft-edge-policies.md).
 In the policy templates file, which can be downloaded from the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise), there's an example plist (*itadminexample.plist*) in the **examples** folder.
 The example file contains all supported data types that you can customize to define your policy settings.

-After you create the contents of your plist file, you need to name the file using the Microsoft Edge preference domain: *com.microsoft.Edge*.
+The next step after you create the contents of your plist file, is to name the file using the Microsoft Edge preference domain: *com.microsoft.Edge*.
 The name is case sensitive.
 The name should not include the channel you are targeting because it applies to all Microsoft Edge channels.
 The plist file name must be **_com.microsoft.Edge.plist_**.

 > [!IMPORTANT]
 > Starting with build 78.0.249.2, all Microsoft Edge channels on macOS read from the **com.microsoft.Edge** preference domain.
 All prior releases read from a channel specific domain, such as **com.microsoft.Edge.Dev** for Dev channel.

 The last step is to deploy your plist to your users' Mac devices using your preferred MDM provider, such as Microsoft Intune or Jamf.
-For instructions see [Deploying your plist](Deploying-your-plist).
+For instructions see [Deploy your plist](Deploy-your-plist).

 ### Create a configuration profile using Terminal
 1. In Terminal, use the following command to create a plist for Microsoft Edge on your desktop with your preferred settings: